-Malaysian Institute of Planners (MIP) has since its inception champion and lead progress and change in planning practice, address issues of importance to the planning profession and the public interest and deliver relevant and contemporary benefits and services to its members.
+PEQ Consult is a registered town planner under the Malaysian Institute of Planners (MIP).
+Since its inception, MIP has championed and led progress and change in planning practice, addressed issues of importance to the planning profession and the public interest, and delivered relevant and contemporary benefits and services to its members.

 The Malaysian Institute of Planners chartered object is “ to promote the science and art of Town Planning for the benefit of the public” It does this primarily by ensuring the existence of a body of professional planners with the appropriate knowledge, training and skills to promote the advancement of town planning in Malaysia since 1972.